Rochester Epidemiology Project

 Improving health globally by studying health locally

-Medical records information gathered from generations of local patients in the Rochester Epidemiology Project helps researchers solve large-scale medical questions, such as the causes of specific diseases and the best current and future treatments.
+Information gathered from generations of local patients' health records as part of the Rochester Epidemiology Project helps researchers answer large-scale medical questions, such as the causes of specific diseases and the best current and future treatments.

 -